 The State Board of Investment, per M.S.
 11A.16, is assigned investment responsibilities for the Permanent School Fund.
 Information about the investment of the corpus of the fund is included in the most recent State Board of Investment Annual Report.
-Relevant information can be found on pages B121-B122, which are also included as an attachment to this report.
+Relevant information can be found on pages 143-144 of the 2022 Annual Report, which are also included as an attachment to this report.
+The State Board of Investment also releases quarterly reports that contain information on the investment performance of the fund.